zyzo/zyzo.github.io/b_about.md

 ---
 layout: page
 title: About
-comments: yes
+comments: false
 permalink: /about/
 ---

-My name is Dang Hai An, a developer / student at INSA de Toulouse, France.
+My name is Dang Hai An, a developer student at INSA de Toulouse, France.